Nonparametric Analysis of Random Utility Models: Abstract

 \section{Abstract}

 This paper develops and implements a nonparametric test of Random Utility Models.
 The motivating application is to test the null hypothesis that a sample of cross-sectional demand distributions was generated by a population of rational consumers.
-We test a necessary and sufficient condition for this that does not rely on any restriction on unobserved heterogeneity or the number of goods.
+We test a necessary and sufficient condition for this that does not restrict unobserved heterogeneity or the number of goods.
 We also propose and implement a control function approach to account for endogenous expenditure.
-An econometric result of independent interest is a test for linear inequality constraints when these are represented as the vertices of a polyhedron rather than its faces.
+An econometric result of independent interest is a test for linear inequality constraints when these are represented as the vertices of a polyhedral cone rather than its faces.
 An empirical application to the U.K. Household Expenditure Survey illustrates computational feasibility of the method in demand problems with 5 goods.